top of page

 How do you know if your battery is flooded?

 The simplest method to identify a flooded battery is to look at its top.
-If you find numbers of valves or water level indicators [cum vlaves] on top of it, then it is fooled type.
+If you find a number of valves or water level indicators [cum vlaves] on top of it, then it is fooled type.
 These water level indicators cum valves are used to fill up water in it as well as indicate the level of water in it.

 Is a flooded battery considered a wet battery?